tencentyun/intlcloud-documents/yehe_doc/网络与CDN/全球应用加速/快速入门_intl_en.md

 ## Step 4.
 Bind the origin server

 1. Select a listener and click **Bind Origin Server** in the **Operation** column.
-2. Add all origin servers to be bound in the list on the left to the box on the right and then enter the origin server port number.
+2. Tick desired origins in the left list, and enter their port numbers.
 ![](https://main.qcloudimg.com/raw/7fd67c2a72a2c57d2c626596ce74cf4d.png)

 ## Step 5.
 Use the acceleration connection